-- introduced two new Blue Badge disabled bays - created three extra residents parking spaces - created two new motorcycle bays and converted one residents' motorcycle bay to a visitor motorcycle bays - converted 11 pay and display bays to other uses - created 35 new pay and display bays - introduced a Restricted Parking Zone - created one additional doctor parking bay - created one additional diplomatic parking bay - converted 652 metres of single yellow line to double yellow line
+- introduced an additional school keep clear marking - created 28 extra residents parking spaces - created three new motorcycle bays and converted six residents' motorcycle bays to visitor motorcycle bays - converted 33 pay and display bays to other uses - introduced a Restricted Parking Zone - created one additional diplomatic parking bay - converted 737 metres of single yellow line to double yellow line

-Reviewing parking permit charges
+Parking permit charges

 The Council operates a graduated pricing structure for residents' parking permits.
-There are seven bands based on CO_2 emissions and two bands for vehicles registered before March 2001 (for which information on CO_2 emissions is not known).
-Permit prices are based on the principle that vehicles with high CO_2 emissions pay higher permit fees than those with low emissions.
-We also apply a surcharge for diesel-fuelled vehicles that do not meet the Euro 5 emissions standard and a supplementary charge for second and subsequent permits in a household.
+There are seven bands based on $CO_2$ emissions and two bands for vehicles registered before March 2001 (for which information on $CO_2$ emissions is not known).
+Permit prices are based on the principle that vehicles with high $CO_2$ emissions pay higher permit fees than those with low emissions.
+We also apply a surcharge for diesel-fuelled vehicles that do not meet the Euro 6 emissions standard and a supplementary charge for second and subsequent permits in a household.